 This area has a small buffet of soup, salads and cold sandwiches.

-To the right of the first seating area is the British Airways first class dinning area.
+To the right of the first seating area is the British Airways first class dining area.
 It was closed since there were no British Airways flights at that time.

 Beverages and additional snacks are behind the first seating area.

-The main seating areas are behind the beverage and snack section.
-The seats are comfortable.
+Continue past the self-serve bar to reach the main seating areas.
+Seating is comfortable.
 There is a view of the tarmac.
 Electrical outlets, however, are few.

 To the right of the lounge entrance are the bathrooms and showers.
 I peeked in a shower room just to see what it looked like.